Welcome to the True Dialogue Restorative Justice Centre

 Core Values

-Respect for Indigenous Ways of Knowing: Honouring traditional values to guide restorative justice practices.
+Respect for Indigenous Ways of Knowing: Honouring traditional values to guide a restorative justice process.

-Collaboration and Partnership: Work collaboratively in a spirit of true partnership with formal referral authorities (police, Crown prosecutors, justices, attorneys, social workers), community agencies, and Elders to customize restorative processes that are attentive to the needs of all involved parties.
+Collaboration and Partnership: Work collaboratively in a spirit of true partnership with formal referral authorities (police, crown prosecutors, justices, attorneys, social workers, community agencies) to facilitate a restorative process attentive to the needs of the person harmed and the person responsible.

-Safety and Empowerment: Ensure everyone feels heard, safe, respected, and empowered.
+Safety and Empowerment: Ensure everyone feels heard, safe, respected, and has a voice in repairing the harm to restore peace (within and with others).

 Objectives